jlgleason/hts-constrained-embeddings/README.md

 # hts-constrained-embeddings

-This repository contains code to reproduce the experiments in **"Forecasting Hierarchical Time Series with a Regularized Embedding Space"**
+This repository contains code to reproduce the experiments in **"Forecasting Hierarchical Time Series with a Regularized Embedding Space"** from the *6th Workshop on Mining and Learning from Time Series at KDD '20*.

 # Data